 When in a situation where the internet hosting site will only permit the use of one MySQL database and it is serving one WordPress installation, and you would like to serve more than one WordPress installation, then combine the multiple installations of WordPress into the same MySQL database.
 This can be accomplished using phpMyAdmin to select the default WordPress database (for example, wordpress).

-I selected Add DROP TABLE /DROP VIEW and Add IF NOT EXISTS on top of the defaults, as indicated in the image below.
+Selected Add DROP TABLE /DROP VIEW and Add IF NOT EXISTS on top of the defaults, as indicated in the image below.

-I wanted to Save as file, and deselected Save on server in …
+Then Save as file, and deselected Save on server in …

-Open the saved text file with your favorate editor and look for references to your test box or alternate server and change to the new server location.
+Open the saved text file with your favorite editor and look for references to your test box or alternate server and change to the new server location.
 For example, http://localhost/myblog to http://www.myblogsite.com.
 There are at least two locations of these entries, home and siteurl.

 Now, this is important, very important.
 Since I had to use the same database using multiple installations of WordPress, I didn’t want to overwrite any existing table or value.
 So for each installation, I had to change the prefix of each table as it related to the installation of WordPress.

 - http://www.wordressinstallsite.com uses database wordpress with table prefixes of wp_

 - http://store.wordpressinstallsite.com uses database wordpress with table prefixes of store_